sjmcculloch/smblogv2/content/posts/2021-05-20-dragonlance-spellfire-deck/index.md

 Recently I've been re-learning Spellfire, a Dungeons & Dragons CCG from the 90s.
 I've detailed the gameplay and mechanics [here](/remembering-spellfire-ccg-rules-gameplay).

+I'm also a big Dragonlance fan, check out my [Dragonlance Reading Order](/dragonlance-reading-order).

-As a Dragonlance fan, here is a 60 card deck you can use:
+Here is a 60 card Dragonlance deck you can use:

 ## Champions (9 Cards)